 After higher priority roads have been plowed, crews will begin sanding local roads as needed.

 Know your snow!
-Learn more about winter in Airdrie including what our road crews do before, during and after a storm to make the roads safe and what you can do as a resident to help keep our roads and sidewalks in good winter condition.
+Learn what our road crews do before, during and after a storm to make the roads safe and learn what you can do to help keep our roads and sidewalks in good winter condition.

 |Roads are addressed based on a priority system to ensure the highest traffic roadways are maintained first.
 Priorities are established to provide the greatest benefit to the majority of the travelling public.|

 Arterial roads are generally multi-lane roads such as: